 Drivers transporting dangerous goods are required to identify hazardous contents to protect people sharing the road with them - including first responders.
 Per U.S. Department of Transportation (DOT) DOT 49 CFR 172.504(a) “… each transport vehicle and freight container containing any quantity of a hazardous material must be placarded on each end and each side with the type of placards specified…”

-The DOT requires the proper identification and classification of hazardous materials during transporting and shipping.
+The DOT requirements include the proper identification and classification of hazardous materials during transporting and shipping.
 These regulations (HM-181 & HM-206) can be further explored on The U.S. Department of Transportation website.

 The Hazardous Materials Marking, Labeling, and Placarding Guide recently made changes per Pipeline and Hazardous Materials Safety Administration (PHMSA) to DOT Chart 16:

-The placard identifies the material within the proper classification.
+The DOT labels and placards identify the material within the proper classification.
 For complete information on labeling regulations, see 49 CFR, Part 172, Subpart E, or view the information here.

 What are the nine hazard classifications used for identifying dangerous materials in transport vehicles?

 The nine main hazard classifications have mandated color schemes, symbols, words, and numbers to identify the hazardous material.
-These DOT placards are printed in a square diamond format.
+These DOT hazard labels and placards are printed in a square diamond format.

 The nine hazard classifications are: